datadayrepos/dataday-vite-vue-template/README.md

-# ts-template
+# Vue-Vite component library template

-TS Template is a starter template for swiftly setting up a TypeScript package with a well-defined, easy-to-use structure.
+Vue-Vite component Template is a starter template for swiftly building a component library package with a well-defined, easy-to-use structure.

 ## 🚀 Features
 - **TypeScript Configurations**: Pre-configured TypeScript for smooth development.